Q-Force: Critical reception

 David Feinberg of The Hollywood Reporter said that while the show is not as "bad as Netflix's initial promotion suggested," the episodes rely on "many exhausted tropes."
 Even so, he called it watchable due to the "dynamic animation from Titmouse," distinctive and expressive characters, and talented voice actors.
 He concluded that it was a "typically bumpy start for a comedy" trying to find its footing.
 Daniel D'Addario, Chief TV Critic for Variety concurred, saying the protagonist, Steve, "doesn't hold the center of the show" while arguing that the supporting characters "fare somewhat better" than Steve's character.
 Michael Blackmon of BuzzFeed News added that the show is "weighed down by uninteresting characters and dull 'jokes,'" and that though the show "finds its footing toward the middle," he wanted more from the show.

 Other reviews were also mixed.
 Glen Weldon of NPR called the show warmer and kinder than Archer, and said he had "unfair assumptions" going into the series but it had "surprisingly gentle and humane" jokes.
 He added that while the characters initially embody "very broad queer stereotypes," they later go beyond this, and that if the show gets a second season, it could be improved by shining more on "members of the team besides Maryweather."
 Andy Swift of TVLine called the series "irreverent" and described the first episode as a "fun set-up" to the rest of the series.

 Cancellation

-Q-Force was not renewed by Netflix for a second season.
-Matt Rogers (Voice of Twink) confirmed this on the Spotify podcast Attitudes!, simply stating that "It did not get a second season".
+Netflix confirmed the cancellation of Q-Force on June 29, 2022.
+Matt Rogers (Voice of Twink) commented on the Spotify podcast Attitudes!, simply stating that "It did not get a second season".
 Some described the cancellation as among "major losses for queer storytelling on television" and predicted a Peacock revival may be possible.